Skip to footer content

 Frequently Asked Questions

-What are the pricing options for IronBarcode?
+What licensing options are available for IronBarcode?

-Can Leadtools Barcode be used with different programming languages?
+Does Leadtools Barcode support multiple programming languages?

 What is the starting price for a Leadtools Barcode license?

-How can I recognize barcodes using IronBarcode?
+How can I read barcodes using IronBarcode?

 Do both IronBarcode and Leadtools Barcode support 2D barcodes?